 The Hunger Free Navigator™ Training helps communities and organizations connect people experiencing food insecurity to food assistance resources.
 General and tailored trainings are available.

-Next Hunger Free Navigator Training
+Next Hunger Free Navigator Training:

 We facilitate free CalFresh Application Assistance 101 trainings every month, equipping community partners with the necessary tools for effectively linking eligible San Diegans to benefits.
 Recognizing different organizations have varying needs, we offer custom trainings.